vkonst/ganache-predeployed/README.md

 # ganache-predeployed

-Extends [trufflesuite/ganache-cli](https://github.com/trufflesuite/ganache-cli#docker) Docker image by supporting deployment of smart contracts (libs) on the start of the development node.
+Extends [trufflesuite/ganache-cli](https://github.com/trufflesuite/ganache-cli#docker) Docker image with smart contracts (libs) pre-deployment.

 The image supports:
+- deployment as a part of the image (container) start process
 - declarative list of smart contracts to deploy
 - built-in HTTP-server to list pre-deployed smart contracts (and their addresses)
 - validation of actual addresses of deployed smart contracts against expected addresses